 Complete the Free Application for Federal Student Aid (FAFSA)

 For the quickest and most accurate processing, students are encouraged to complete the FAFSA online at www.fafsa.ed.gov (Follow this link for a Spanish version of the FAFSA).
 The University of Virginia's school code for the FAFSA is 003745.
 Graduate students must apply each year for federal aid.
 Do not complete the CSS Financial Aid Profile as this will delay the processing of your financial aid application.

 Your FAFSA will be sent to us electronically.
 We will review it, and if necessary, request additional documentation to verify your information.
-Monitor your To Do List in your SIS Student Center and reply promptly to request for additional information.
+Monitor your To Do List in your SIS account and reply promptly to request for additional information.
 Please do not submit copies of your most recent tax documents unless you are specifically instructed to do so by our office.

-Once we receive and review all of your information, including any departmental awards and your enrollment, we will post your award information in the Finances section of your Student Center in the SIS, detailing your financial aid package.
+Once we receive and review all of your information, including any departmental awards and your enrollment, we will post your award information in the Finance Center section of your SIS account, detailing your financial aid package.
 Instructions on how to view your award can be found by following this link.

 In most cases, graduate students are awarded federal aid in the forms of loans and/or work study.
 Graduate students may receive up to $20,500 in Federal Direct Unsubsidized Student Loans during the award period.
 Students may also receive a Graduate PLUS loan or a private loan for up to the difference between the student’s budget and any other resources including Direct Student Loans.
 Please see 2018-2019 Academic Year Loans: Graduate Students for details regarding graduate loans.